naparuba/tanuki-www/content/pages/docs/agent/services.md

 To configure a service, either provide it as a `-config-file` option to the agent, or place it inside the `-config-dir` of the agent.
-The file must end in the ".json" extension to be loaded by Consul.
+The file must end in the ".json" extension to be loaded by XXX.
 Check definitions can also be updated by sending a `SIGHUP` to the agent.
 Alternatively, the service can be registered dynamically using the [HTTP API](/docs/agent/http.html).